 In addition to the use of beta blockers to treat heart-related problems, diet and lifestyle changes can also help your heart health.

-“Taking a holistic approach to your health not only helps your heart, but it can also help lower stress and help your body handle it better,” Dr. Tuttle said.
+“Taking a holistic approach to your health not only helps your heart, but it can also help lower stress and help your body handle it better,” Dr. Janardhanan said.

 Here are some general tips on how to take care of your heart: